ADSL Broadband: Speeds, Types and ADSL Tips

 Though ADSL uses the same cables as traditional dial-up connections, unlike dial-up, ADSL broadband provides a continuous connection to the data network, allowing for faster speeds and a more stable connection than its predecessor.

-Why get ADSL Broadband?
+Why Should I Get ADSL Broadband?

 ADSL broadband is one of the most widespread forms of internet connection worldwide due to the prominence of copper-cable technology.
 The bit rate and bandwidth of ADSL are asymmetric, meaning that there is a greater emphasis on download speed, rather than upload speed.
 This means that ADSL is suited to those who use their broadband for downloads and streaming but may not be appropriate for intensive data uploads.